-This is a Board Developed Course, Category B. Students who complete the 240 hour course may sit for the optional HSC exam.
-Mandatory units of competency from the list below are examined.
+This is a Board Developed Course, Category B. Students who complete at least 240 hours of course work may sit for the optional HSC exam.

 One Category B course (2 units) may be counted towards the calculation of the ATAR for university entrance.
 Students not wishing to achieve an ATAR need not sit the HSC examination.

-Days worked as part of a School Based Apprenticeship or Traineeship satisfies this NESA requirement.
+Days worked as part of a School Based Apprenticeship or Traineeship satisfy this NESA requirement.